Darklands (video game): Plot

-The game is set in a historical fantasy version of medieval Europe in which monsters and magic actually exist.
-The plot is not linear and there is no set path for the player to follow.
+The game is set in a historical fantasy version of medieval Europe, where monsters and magic actually exist.
+The plot is nonlinear and there is no set path for the player to follow.

 However, there is a main quest to follow in order to finish the game, which involves hunting witches and heretics.
 Darklands ends once the final battle is completed against the demon lord Baphomet, preventing the apocalypse.
-Baphomet can be found in a castle in an obscure part of the game map which can only be discovered after finding and defeating the evil occupants of various other fortresses around the game, in which the player's party can find information which will point the player to the final location.
-According to the official clue book for the game, the final battle location, as well as the location of some other quests in the game, is randomized at the start of each new game.
+Baphomet can be found in a castle in an obscure location of the game which can only be discovered after finding and defeating the evil occupants of various other fortresses around the map.
+According to the official clue book for the game, the final battle location, as well as the location of some other quests, is randomized at the start of each new game.

 Development

 Darklands took almost three years to make and cost three million dollars, which was a very large sum for video game development at the time.
 According to the manual, "Darklands would have been impossible without the faith and vision of the management of MicroProse Software.
 We originally underestimated the time, complexity and cost of the project by a large factor.
 When development costs rose past the stratosphere, there was a great temptation to either give up or just 'publish whatever we've got', regardless of quality."
-An Amiga version of Darklands was considered but the game was judged as too large to be played from a floppy disk and the potential market of hard disk-equipped Amigas was not large enough.
+An Amiga version of Darklands was considered, but the game was judged as too large to be played on a floppy disk and the potential market of hard disk-equipped Amigas was not substantial enough.